taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 ## Local State in React

 The book uses React as view layer for demonstrating the local state.
-The following chapter focuses on the local state in React before it dives into sophistaicated state management with Redux and MobX.
-As mentioned, the concept of local state should be known in other SPA solutions too and thus be applicable in those solutions.
+The following chapter focusses on the local state in React before it dives into sophisticated state management with Redux and MobX.
+As mentioned, the concept of local state should be known in other SPA solutions, too, and thus be applicable in those solutions.

-So, how does local state look like in a React component?
+So, what does local state look like in a React component?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~